yahor-ptashnik-y/price-my-car-assignment/README.md

 -   **REST API Endpoint**: A `POST /price-car` endpoint that accepts car listing details.
 -   **Pricing Tool Integration**: Connects to a simulated Python tool (`get_car_price`) to retrieve a price estimate.
 -   **Robust Error Handling**: Gracefully handles potential errors, such as LLM extraction failures or unknown vehicle models, returning clear error messages with appropriate HTTP status codes.
--   **Production-Ready Logging**: Logs detailed exceptions on the server for debugging while presenting generic, user-friendly error messages via the API to maintain security and a good user experience.
+-   **Production-Ready Logging**: Logs detailed exceptions on the server for debugging while presenting generic, user-friendly error messages via the API to maintain security.
+-   **Comprehensive Testing**: Includes a test suite using `pytest` that verifies success cases and edge-case failures.
+It leverages FastAPI's **Dependency Injection** system to mock the external LLM service, ensuring tests are fast, reliable, and isolated.
 -   **Secure & Asynchronous**: Follows best practices by using environment variables for API keys and leveraging asynchronous processing for high performance.

 ---